Frijol/climate-change/GLOSSARY.md

 ## station backup failure
 failure of an electricity generation station due to loss of electricity

+## synfuel
+synthetic fuel; fuel (liquid hydrocarbons such as gasoline or kerosene) produced from coal, natural gas, or biomass into synthetic crude or other liquid fuel

 ## system upgrade deferral
 allocation of off-peak energy (e.g. through battery storage) to times when new capacity would otherwise have to be added to meet demand [Fitzgerald, 15][Fitzgerald]